-- Disney’s Polynesian Resort
+- Disney’s Polynesian Village Resort

-- Disney’s Grand Floridian Resort
+- Disney’s Grand Floridian Resort and Spa

-The next monorail stop in the Magic Kingdom resorts area is Disney’s Polynesian Village Resort (review).
-It is also located on the second floor of the resort hotel, just off the lobby.
+Disney’s Polynesian Village Resort is the next monorail stop in the Magic Kingdom Resorts area.
+The monorail station is located on the second floor of the resort hotel, just off the lobby.

 Unfortunately, the resort is the farthest away from the Magic Kingdom when leaving the resort.
-Most guests will elect to walk to Magic Kingdom from Disney’s Contemporary.
+Therefore, most guests will elect to walk to Magic Kingdom from Disney’s Contemporary.

-When should you take the Disney Resort monorail?
+When should you take the Disney Resort Monorail?

 - When arriving at the Transportation and Ticket Center and you want to head to a resort hotel or Magic Kingdom.
 (There is also the express monorail option for those headed directly to Magic Kingdom with no resort stops.)